-Draft position statements and handle investigative matters with administrative agencies such as the EEOC and OSHA.
+Drafting position statements and handling investigative matters with administrative agencies such as the EEOC and OSHA.

-Draft and negotiate employee separation agreements and employee handbooks for clients in a wide array of industries.
+Creating and editing employee handbooks for clients in various industries.

-Represented employers in an FLSA collective action regarding alleged misclassification of employees.
+Represented employer in an FLSA collective action regarding alleged misclassification of employees.

 Obtained dismissal of a wrongful termination lawsuit prior to trial.